-Except as described herein, the Fund will not purchase securities from, or sell securities to, the Manager or any of its affiliates or any individual who is a partner, director or officer of any of them, any employee of the Manager or any portfolio managed by the Manager.
-As described herein, the Fund may invest in class I units of the Picton Underlying Funds (such investments referred to as the "Fund of Fund Investments") and purchase units of other funds managed by the Manager, in accordance with applicable securities law and with regulatory orders it has obtained.
+The Fund will not purchase securities from, or sell securities to, the Manager or any of its affiliates or any individual who is a partner, director or officer of any of them, any employee of the Manager or any portfolio managed by the Manager.
+The Fund may, however, purchase units of other funds managed by the Manager, in accordance with applicable securities law and with regulatory orders it has obtained.
+It is expected that the Fund will not invest more than 10% of its assets in such other funds, but may do so if the Manager determines that it is in the best interest of the Fund.